 There are three types of OSB.

-- Standard OSB: Standard OSB has no special features and are perfect for floors, walls, or roofs.
+- Standard OSB: Standard OSB has no special features and is perfect for floors, walls, or roofs.

-- Zip OSB: A waterproof panel made for the outer shearing of roofs and walls.
+- Zip OSB: A waterproof panel for the outer shearing of roofs and walls.

 - Subflooring OSB: A smooth and robust board, usually with tongue and groove edges for easy connection.

-Many people like using OSB because it doesn’t require large, mature trees to make them.
+Many people like OSB garage walls because they don’t require large, mature trees to make them.
 The waste material from lumber milling or wood shavings from small trees can make the boards, so it’s more sustainable.

 When to Use OSB